AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    Then cd into volpack/ and type make.

-   Note:  requires the OSF/Motif libraries and headers.
+   Note: Amrvis requires the OSF/Motif libraries and headers.
 If you don’t have these you will need to install the development version of motif through your package manager.
    On most Linux distributions, the motif library is provided by the openmotif package, and its header files (like Xm.h) are provided